Convoy of fleeing civilians ambushed in besieged Mozambique town

 SOME STILL MISSING

+Mozambique’s government said on Thursday that security forces were working to restore order in Palma.

+The province of Cabo Delgado, where the town is located, has since 2017 been the target of a simmering Islamist insurgency linked to Islamic State.

-It was not immediately clear how many people, if any, remained in the hotel and how many were missing.
-Contacted via Facebook on Saturday, the hotel said it could not give any information.
+It was not immediately clear how many people, if any, remained in the Amarula Palma hotel on Saturday and how many were missing.
+Contacted via Facebook, the hotel said it could not give any information.

 South Africa’s foreign ministry said some of its citizens had been affected by attacks on foreign nationals on Friday.
 It did not elaborate.